Sutter’s Mill, California, USA

 StrewnLAB Search Area

 The trajectory for this event was estimated from the publication, Radar-Enabled Recovery of the Sutter’s Mill Meteorite, a Carbonaceous Chondrite Regolith Breccia from Science, the premier global science weekly journal.
-The trajectory was run through the StrewnLABA computer simulation program, written by Jim Goodall.
-For more information, please visit the StrewnLAB Page. algorithm, which simulates the path of the meteor, including the affects of wind, fragmentation
+The trajectory was run through the StrewnLAB algorithm, which simulates the path of the meteor, including the affects of wind, fragmentation and ablation.

 Please download and review the Google Earth files below for detailed maps of the search area.
-Find data is also provided in the KMZKML or KMZ files are often used to share geographic data and they are most often used in Google Earth software.
-KML stands for Keyhole Markup Language, which is an... file, and it was sourced from the official list on the Sutter’s Mill SETI page.
+Find data is also provided in the KMZ file, and it was sourced from the official list on the Sutter’s Mill SETI page.

 Weather Data